norman/friendly_id/Guide.md

 reserved words in {FriendlyId::Configuration::DEFAULTS} to set the value for any model using FriendlyId.

+### Nullifying reserved words

+If you don't want to handle the {FriendlyId::ReservedError} you can choose to nullify reserved words during slug creation like so:

+    class Restaurant < ActiveRecord::Base
+      has_friendly_id :name, :use_slug => true, :nullify_reserved_words => true
+    end

+In this case you will get a {FriendlyId::BlankError} error instead.
+However, if you also add the `allow_nil` option, then no slug will be generated and you will get a normal numeric URL.
+Together these two options allow naive slugging of a field with a guarantee that no slugging exception will occur.

+This option is only applicable if you are using slugs.

 ## Caching the FriendlyId Slug for Better Performance

 Checking the slugs table all the time has an impact on performance, so as of